Sean P. Corcoran

 - Education and Social Policy

 - Sociology of Education (including Education Policy)

-Sean P. Corcoran (Ph.D Economics, University of Maryland) is an associate professor of educational economics at Steinhardt, and an affiliated faculty of the Robert F. Wagner School of Public Service.
-He serves on the editorial boards of the journals Education Finance and Policy and Educational Evaluation and Policy Analysis, and is a former member of the board of directors of the Association for Education Finance and Policy (AEFP).
-In 2005, he was selected to be a visiting scholar in residence at the Russell Sage Foundation, and in 2012-13 he was a visiting scholar at the Center for Education Policy Analysis (CEPA) at Stanford.
+Dr. Corcoran serves on the editorial boards of the journals Education Finance and Policy and Educational Evaluation and Policy Analysis, and is a former member of the board of directors of the Association for Education Finance and Policy (AEFP).
+In 2005, he was a visiting scholar in residence at the Russell Sage Foundation, and in 2012-13 he was a visiting scholar at the Center for Education Policy Analysis (CEPA) at Stanford.
 Dr. Corcoran was recently appointed to the research committee of CAEP, the new accreditation body responsible for setting standards of educator preparation in the U.S.

 University of Maryland